brandonkal/linaria/docs/DESIGN_DECISIONS.md

 #### throwIfInvalid

-Empty objects in interpolated values are now considered errors as this is most likely a mistake.
+Empty objects in interpolated values are now considered errors as this is usually a mistake.
 Empty strings will not throw as this has a valid use case.

 ## Internal Code